-WindMIL has an exciting clinical-stage pipeline that highlights the broad possibilities of our MILs™ platform.
-Leading the way are two Phase 2 programs in hematologic and solid tumors.
+WindMIL has an exciting clinical-stage pipeline that highlights the broad possibilities of our MILs® platform.

 Non-Small Cell Lung Cancer

-The pipeline also includes an exciting early clinical program with unmodified MILs for patients who relapse after allogeneic transplant and numerous preclinical efforts, including studying the viability of unmodified MILs for additional solid tumor indications in partnership with leading academic medical centers.
+The non-gene modified pipeline also includes an exciting early clinical program with MILs for patients who relapse after allogeneic transplant and numerous preclinical efforts, including a set of Phase 0 investigator-sponsored studies of MILs for patients with additional solid tumor indications in partnership with leading academic medical centers.

 WindMIL is also making rapid progress in the area of genetically-modified cell therapies using our MILs platform.
 CAR-MILs™ place CAR (chimeric antigen receptor) constructs into MILs derived from patients with solid tumor cancers.
 With their enhanced CAR-based cytotoxicity (rapid tumor cell killing), continued native TCR activity against residual tumor cells (antigen escape variants), and improved persistence, WindMIL believes there is significant potential for CAR-MILs in high-burden tumors and in later lines of treatment.

 In early 2020, WindMIL entered into a collaboration with Penn’s Center for Cellular Immunotherapies (CCI).
 Led by Dr. Carl June, CCI is a world-class initial partner for WindMIL’s CAR-MIL program.

 The collaboration is exploring novel CAR-MILs in hematologic and solid tumor model settings and leverages both Penn and WindMIL expertise.
 Each party is committing resources and proprietary science to develop and preclinically test potential cell therapy treatments.